xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.7.0.6 =
+* fixed reference to $this in anonymous function #1321
+* template class now properly handles array values #1321
+* apostrophes and quotes in search terms were failing in some cases #1319
+* global $post access should be checked for availability #1318
+* plugin setting initialization issue with new installs #1322

 = 1.7.0.5 =
 * added Belarusian translation